Rodgers stands by remarks, admits being misleading on status | NFL | Journal Gazette

 The COVID-19 vaccines authorized for use in the U.S. were tested in tens of thousands of people and proven to be both safe and effective at dramatically reducing the risk of serious disease and death.
 Serious side effects are extremely rare — and any risk is far lower than the risks posed by COVID-19.

+While Rodgers has appeared at news conferences unmasked regularly, a review of video from the club facility showed no widespread or systemic mask-wearing violations aside from a few isolated incidents involving Rodgers and Lazard.
+The Packers were fined in part because they knew about the protocol violations at the Halloween party but didn't discipline either player or inform the league.

+League officials warned the Packers that future violations could lead to more disciplinary measures including a possible change in draft position or loss of picks.

-Rodgers emphasized that he realizes the gravity of the pandemic and its impact.
-During his Friday appearance, he had talked about being “in the crosshairs of the woke mob” and wanting to tell his side of the story “before my final nail gets put in my cancel culture casket.”
+In his radio show appearance Tuesday, Rodgers emphasized that he realizes the gravity of the pandemic and its impact.
+Rodgers had talked Friday about being “in the crosshairs of the woke mob” and wanting to tell his side of the story “before my final nail gets put in my cancel culture casket.”

 “I understand that people are suffering,” Rodgers said.
 “This has been a really difficult time for the last two years on so many people.
 We all know individuals who’ve lost their lives personally, people who’ve lost their businesses, their livelihoods.
 Their way of life has been altered completely.
 And I empathize with those things.
 I also know how sports cam be such a connector and bring people together in times of adversity.
 I do realize that I am a role model to a lot of people.”